 Issues related to pharmaceutical production and pricing should be a major concern of a national health policy.
 Unfortunately as of now the health ministry's role is limited to monitoring drug quality standards.
 The health ministry is presently in no position to assure the production of essential drugs or even drugs required for the various national programs.
 The health ministry must make efforts at vesting control of the pharmaceutical industry in order to assure the production of rational and essential drugs.
-Let alone the many European countries, even Bangladesh had been able to make the multinational pharmaceutical industry relatively restrict its production to essential and rational drugs.
 For a universal health care system to function unimpaired essential drugs must be available in the required quantities whenever and wherever needed.
 This will be possible only if the health ministry has complete control of the pharmaceutical industry under its wings.

 Finally, the most important area for policy initiative would be the efforts needed to generate resources through various alternative modes of financing.
 The thumb-rule for a policy on health financing should be that no direct payments are made by patients to providers because a direct payment system increases both costs and inequalities, as well as leaves ample room for irrational medical practice.
 The health ministry has to pressurise the government to commit a much larger quantum of funds to the health sector.
-This need not be only through the existing mechanism of financing (tax revenues) but also through other public and private sources as discussed in a preceding section.
-The universal health care system will mean the existence of a monopoly buyer/s of health care services.
+This need not be only through the 'existing mechanism of financing (tax revenues) but also through other public and private sources as discussed in a preceding section.
+The universal health care system will mean the existence of monopoly buyer/s of health care services.
 This will necessitate the creation of a National Health Authority that will receive contributions from all specified sources and will disburse funds to all agencies under the organised health care system.